jmsquires21/Bird-Classifications/README.md

 1. Explore the data, clean, transform images into arrays, condense and scale
 2. Run preliminary models, assess levels of accuracy
 3. In order to reduce the large number of classes (200), individual research was conducted to add in the taxonomic order and family into the dataset in order to improve the model's predictive power.
 The taxonomic hierarchy information came from the [The Cornell Lab of Ornithology](https://www.allaboutbirds.org/guide/browse/taxonomy).
-4. We will build 3 separate neural networks to classify birds at the following levels:
+4. Build 3 separate neural networks to classify birds at the following levels:
     * Order (12 classes)
     * Family (35 classes)
     * Species (200 classes)
-5. We will iterate and experiment with the following deep learning techniques to optimize performance:
+5. Iterate and experiment with the following deep learning techniques to optimize performance:
   * Image data augmentation (random rotation and random mirroring of the images in Tensorflow)
   * Transfer learning - leveraging a pretrained model
   * Exploring regularization techniques to reduce overfitting, early stopping, and batch normalization
-6. Lastly, we seek to create an interactive tool in Streamlit to classify images in real time.
+6. Create an interactive tool in Streamlit to classify unseen images